MRRI Drone Program

 Sep

-MRRI currently operates 3 UAS platforms; a DJI Phantom 4 Pro, a DJI Phantom 4 RTK, and a DJI Mavic 3 Multispectral.
+MRRI currently operates 2 UAS platforms: a DJI Mavic 3 Multispectral & a DJI Phantom 4 RTK.
 These platforms allow for the utilization of both true color & multispectral sensors in conjunction with RTK GNSS receivers to ensure that the datasets MRRI outputs are highly detailed while maintaining the accuracy of their geographical location.

 Drone data services provided to in-house departments & outside private parties include georeferenced panoramic & orthomosaic imagery acquisition (both true color & multispectral), 4k video production, land / plant cover measurements, plant health assessment, & both 2D/3D mapping & rendering.
 MRRI’s drone pilots are FAA part 107 sUAS certified.
-For inquiries regarding drone projects, please contact Sandy Speers via e-mail at [email protected] or by calling 201.460.2800.
+For inquiries regarding drone projects, please contact Eric Manke via e-mail at [email protected] .

 1E Landfill – Brushfire Flight (3-18-2025)